-In this article we explore recursive CTE’s (Common Table Expressions).
-Recursive CTEs are special in the sense they are allowed to reference themselves!
-Because of this special ability, you can use recursive CTEs to solve problems other queries cannot.
-Recursive CTEs are really good at working with hierarchical data such as org charts for bill of materials.
+This article will be discussing recursive Common Table Expressions (CTEs).
+Recursive CTEs are unique, such that they are allowed to reference their own.
+With this special ability, you can use recursive CTEs in solving problems where other queries cannot.
+Recursive CTEs are best in working with hierarchical data such as org charts for the bill of materials.

-If you’re unfamiliar with CTE’s I would encourage you to read Introduction to Common Table Expressions.
-Once you’re familiar, then come back to this article and we’ll dig deeper into the reasons you would want to use recursive CTE’s and provide you with some good examples along the way.
+If you’re unfamiliar with CTE’s, then I highly recommend that you read the Introduction to Common Table Expressions.
+Once you get familiar, then you can come back to this article.
+We will dig deeper into the reasons why you would want to use recursive CTEs.
+In addition, this article comes with some great examples.

-All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
-Get started using these free tools with my Guide Getting Started Using SQL Server.
+Note: All examples provided in this article are based on the Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
+You can get started using these FREE tools with my guide, Getting Started Using SQL Server.

 A recursive CTE is a common table expression that references itself.
-Look up the definition for recursion on google and you’ll see recursion defined as “the repeated application of a recursive procedure or definition.”
+Try to look up for the definition of recursion on Google and you’ll see that recursion is defined as “the repeated application of a recursive procedure or definition.”
 Its Latin root, recurrere, means to “run back.”

-As we’ll see both the modern definition and its Latin root serve well to explain this concept.
+We will soon find out that both the modern definition and its Latin root serve well in explaining this concept.

 What is recursion?

-Recursion can be pretty abstract and difficult to understand.
-So before we go much farther learning about recursive CTEs, let’s first look at an example to understand the general concept.
+Recursion can be quite abstract and difficult to understand.
+Before we go further into our learning with recursive CTEs, let us first look at the example given to have a general concept.

 How Many People Are in front of me in a line?

-No doubt you’ve been in a long line and wondered how many people were standing before you.
-Short of standing on your tippy toes and trying to count heads, is there another way to find the answer?
+There is no doubt that you have been in a long line before and have wondered how many people were standing before you.
+Sort of standing on your tippy-toes and trying to count heads, is there another way to find the answer?

-Sure!
-You could ask the person in front of you what place they were in line.
-If you know this you could just add one to it, to know your place!
+Sure, you could ask the person in front of you – what place they were in line.
+If you know this, then you could just add one to it, in order to know your place!

 Let’s see how this works visually.
 In the diagram below you can see where each person is forwarding the instructions to the next person in line.

-Finally, the first person in the line gets the instructions, realizes there is not one else to pass them to.
-At this point he turns around to the person behind him and says he is “1.”
+Finally, the first person in the line gets the instructions, realizes there is no one else to pass them to.
+At this point, he turns around to the person behind him and says he is “1.”

 The second guy gets the number “1,” adds “1” to it, and passes back “2.”